 - Mark Moseley, Washington vs. New York Giants, November 25, 1979.

-Short from 74 (yes, 74) yards near the end of the game (the Redskins were trailing 14-6 and hoped to score quickly & recover the onside kick; there was no 2-point conversion rule until 1994).
+Short from 74 (yes, 74) yards with 54 seconds left (the Redskins were trailing 14-6 and hoped to score quickly & recover the onside kick; there was no 2-point conversion rule until 1994).

 - Fred Steinfort, Denver vs. New England, September 29, 1980.